corda/corda-runtime-os/wiki/Member-Onboarding-(Dynamic-Networks).md

 curl --insecure -u admin:admin -X GET $MGM_API_URL/mgm/$MGM_HOLDING_ID/info > $WORK_DIR/GroupPolicy.json
 ```

-Build the CPI using the corda-cli packaging plugin, and pass in the Member CPB, and group policy.
+Build the CPI using the corda-cli packaging plugin, and pass in the selected CPB for the member, and the group policy exported from the MGM.
 See this [CorDapp Packaging](https://github.com/corda/corda-runtime-os/wiki/CorDapp-Packaging) for more details.
 Be sure to use the above group policy and the CPB you require when following that wiki instructions.

 Upload the CPI.
 <details>